hubertp-lshift/SMV/docs/user/dqm.md

 Both `SmvFile` and `SmvModule` has a "Validation" mechanism.
 SmvApp will automatically validate the result `DataFrame`.

-If the validation result is nontrivial, it will be persisted in a file with postfix `.valid` in the same location of the persisted data and schema files.
+If the validation result is nontrivial, it will be persisted in a file with suffix `.valid` in the same location of the persisted data and schema files.

 If the validation result failed, the process will be terminated.